top of page

 I generally encourage my students to aim high but if you are a person who hates to fail an exam, you might be better sticking to the lower one and working your way through the exams, one step at a time.

-Should I take the computer-based or digital exam?
+Should I take the paper-based or digital exam?

 If you take the digital exam, you will get your results quicker and your words will be counted in the writing task.